Get Help Today(877) 648-4288

 - Leaving important social, professional, and personal responsibilities due to substance use

 - Continued use despite knowledge of negative effects

 Currently, the FDA has not approved any medications for the treatment of addiction to LSD or other classic Hallucinogens.
 Furthermore, there are no established clinical treatments for the long-term effects of Hallucinogen abuse, including HPPD.
 Physicians may prescribe Antidepressants or Antipsychotic medication to help alleviate psychoses and boost mood.
 Also, psychotherapy may benefit people suffering mixed feelings, flashbacks, anxiety, and paranoia.

 There is no set time for LSD detox or treatment for an addiction.
 Most treatment facilities offer detox programs up to 5 or 7 days in length.
 After, inpatient or outpatient rehab therapy is recommended to give people a solid foundation for a lasting recovery.

-For more information about finding LSD detox resources, talk to a recovery specialist today.
+For more information about finding LSD detox resources, talk to a treatment provider today.